Guide for Making Parsnip Wine

 Your parsnip wine should be aged for at least 6 months before drinking.
 This conditioning period allows the flavors and aromas to develop, and it also allows any sediment to settle out of the wine.

+During the aging process, the wine should be stored in a cool, dark place away from light and vibration.
 The bottles should be stored on their sides to keep the cork moist and prevent air from entering the bottle.

 It's worth noting that many wines, including parsnip wine, can improve with additional aging.
 Some parsnip wines can actually be aged for several years (if you have the patience), and will continue to develop new flavors and aromas over time.